Skip to content

 Belleview is named in FDEP planning documents as a city within the Silver Springs BMAP area (St. Johns River Water Management District), so it sits squarely inside the springshed where septic nutrient loading is a regulated concern.

-Inside the BMAP Priority Focus Area, new and replacement septic systems must be enhanced nutrient-reducing (ENR) systems.
-The City also operates its own wastewater treatment plant and, in 2025, was awarded state funds toward a $26 million expansion (from 1.0 to 1.2 million gallons per day) explicitly tied to Silver Springs BMAP goals of moving homes off aging septic.
+Inside the BMAP area, on any lot size, new and replacement septic systems must be enhanced nutrient-reducing (ENR) systems.
+The City also operates its own wastewater treatment plant and, in 2025, was awarded $1 million through the State of Florida Fiscal Year 2025 to 2026 budget toward an expansion that adds 200,000 gallons per day of treatment capacity, a project the City ties to Silver Springs BMAP goals and to reducing reliance on aging septic systems.

 Soils and water table